joelphimes/Niger-Political-Shift-Examination/README.md

 Significant differences were found between "Ibrahim Bare Mainassara Regime" and both "Mahamadou Issoufou Regime" and "Mamadou Tandja Regime", while "Mahamadou Issoufou Regime" and "Mamadou Tandja Regime" did not significantly differ in their means.

-# Niger Foreign Aid: Uncover data points related to foreign assistance from the US.
+# Niger Foreign Aid: Uncover Data Points Related to Foreign Assistance.

 <img src="./img/PG4.png">

 Analysis:
-- In the context of Niger, net official development assistance of 44 percent (in 2021) as a percentage of gross capital formation could be considered relatively high.
+- Regarding Niger, net official development assistance of 44 percent (in 2021) as a percentage of gross capital formation could be considered relatively high.
 This number indicates a significant reliance on foreign aid to finance a substantial portion of the country's physical and human capital investments.
 Niger heavily depends on external funding to support its development projects and faces challenges in generating sufficient domestic resources for its development needs.
 The high aid dependency may make the country vulnerable to fluctuations in aid inflows, impacting long-term planning and sustainability.

 Measured Data Points:
 - Net bilateral aid flows from the Development Assistance Committee (DAC) members are the disbursements of official development assistance (ODA) or official aid to countries and territories listed as ODA recipients.
 ODA comprises loans with concessional terms and grants to promote economic development and welfare.
 Official assistance is provided to more advanced countries and territories and is subject to similar terms and conditions as ODA.
 Part II of the DAC List, which included specific countries, was abolished in 2005, and data collection on official aid to these countries ended in 2004.
 DAC members, including various countries and the European Union Institutions, provide this aid, and the data is reported in current U.S. dollars, with regional aggregates and income group totals also included.